GreenTomato5/Pioneers-Controls-Docs/docs/source/pioneersLib/finiteStateBasedProgramming.rst

 2. Make the code easy to read and understand, have a maintainable codebase

 The first goal is the most important, and the second goal is a close second.
 The first goal is what we are trying to achieve with the state machine.
-The second goal is what we are trying to achieve with the state machine and the way we write it.
+The second goal is what we are trying to achieve with way we write it.

-The state machine is a finite state machine (FSM) that is used to control the robot.
+The state machine we use is a finite state machine (FSM) that is used to control the robot.
 It is a model of computation that consists of a finite number of states, transitions between those states, and actions.
 The FSM is used to control the robot by defining the states that the robot can be in, the transitions between those states, and the actions that are taken when the robandaot is in a particular state.
 Command programming is very similar if not the same in principle, and the only difference between our implementation and their is how we define